-- 6.1 Summary of the principles of this project and progress to date: - L&Q working with the Council as our partner since 2007; - The regeneration scheme is to take place in 5 Phases as set out in Appendix A (with Phases 1 & 2 rolled together). - Ongoing consultation with residents since 2002 that continues today with monthly meetings with the Resident Steering Group; - 21 tenants re-housed to date in Phases 1 and 2; - 24 void prefabs in Phases 1 and 2 with no squatters; - 3 freehold interests bought back in Phases 1 and 2 and terms agreed with a further 2; - The process of re-housing the remaining 11 tenants is ongoing, with recent acquisition of the Council's 'starred decant' policy to help tenants: - The negotiations with the 2 remaining freeholders are ongoing; - The Council is in the process of obtaining CPO powers for Phases 1 and 2: - The Council continues to work towards obtaining vacant possession of the Phase 1 and 2 site however in discussion with L&Q this has been extended to December 2012.
-This fits within the wider timescales L&Q are required to meet for the Phase 1 and 2 funding approved by the HCA; - L&Q have been granted Planning Permission.
-This is detailed approval for the Phases 1,2 and 3 and outline approval for the whole scheme;

-- L&Q have obtained funding from the Homes and Communities Agency for the Phase 1 build and the funding requirement is that homes are to be complete by March 2015; - The Council and L&Q continue to work on the detailed elements on the overarching Development Agreement, land disposal and financial model and Officers expect to bring a report to Mayor and Cabinet in October 2012. - The Council continues to work with the TMO and Resident Regeneration Steering Group.
+- 6.1 Summary of the principles of this project and progress to date: - L&Q working with the Council as our partner since 2007; - The regeneration scheme is to take place in 5 Phases as set out in Appendix A (with Phases 1 & 2 rolled together). - Ongoing consultation with residents since 2002 that continues today with monthly meetings with the Resident Steering Group; - o 26 tenants re-housed to date in Phases 1 and 2; - o 30 void prefabs in Phases 1 and 2 with no squatters; - 5 freehold interests bought back (1 is being re-housed as a tenant); - The process of re-housing the remaining 6 tenants is ongoing; - The negotiations with the 2 remaining freeholders at 2 Wentland Road and 7 Baudwin Road are ongoing however the CPO has been confirmed by the Secretary of State.
+Officers have informed the households that the Council intends to se the General Vesting Declaration to obtain possession of their homes.
+The Council remains committed to re-housing freeholders as tenants as was set out in the proposals document to freeholders in 2010 and these communications are underway; - L&Q have been granted Planning Permission.
+This is detailed approval for the Phases 1, 2 and 3 and outline approval for the whole scheme: - L&Q have obtained funding from the Homes and Communities Agency for the Phase 1 build and the funding requirement is that homes are to be complete by March 2015; - The Council and L&Q have been negotiating the detailed terms of the Development Agreement and Financial Model and these are set out in Part 2 of this report. - The Council continues to work with the TMO and Resident Regeneration Steering Group.